The Best Pubs in Hobart for Good Food & Good Vibes

 New Sydney Hotel

-Quaint, cosy, and unpretentious, the New Sydney Hotel greets you like a warm hug, with its open log fire, timber and brick walls adorned with quirky memorabilia—and not a TV or pokie in sight.
+Quaint, cosy, and unpretentious, the New Sydney Hotel welcomes you with its open log fire, timber and brick walls adorned with quirky memorabilia—and not a TV or pokie in sight.
 It’s the perfect CBD spot to sink into a comfortable chair with one of 18 beers on tap, a dozen wines by the glass, or over 200 whiskies.
 With an Irish soul, the menu delivers classic Aussie and Irish pub fare, from lamb shanks to spice bags, burgers to hearty curries, catering to various dietary needs.
 Live music on weekends rounds out the convivial experience.

 87 Bathurst Street, Hobart